Network News Thesis Skin screenshot

 Tip: Always save copies of your current files before uploading the new versions.
 They’ll act as a safety net of sorts in case anything should go wrong or you make a mistake.

-On the Thesis Import/Export page (as seen in the screen shot above), you should be sure to download your current settings and save them as a backup.
+On the Thesis Options Manager page (as seen in the screen shot above), click the green Download All Options button to save your current settings as a backup.
 That way you can always go back to the design you have now if you decide not to use the skin for some reason.

 Warning!
 Importing these options will overwrite any of your current options.
 However, it also saves me from having to explain every single option I’ve clicked as I did with previous skins.